 I wrote more articles that I like, obviously, but these three were the ones that I had more fun writing.
 It wasn’t just reporting an experience, but they required research and talk with several people so that I could gather some facts.
 Those articles aren’t (yet) my most popular ones, but without any doubt they are part of a never-ending learning process.
 One of the things I refuse to do, is writing an article with stats in mind.
 Of course it is nice to see an article becoming viral (it didn’t happen yet), or to see that my articles reach a lot of people, but my main goal is to write because I like and to those that want to read it.
 Quality first.

 However, and as I noticed in the past (article in Portuguese), it’s also important to look at stats.
 But more important than that, it is to ask for opinions (thank you all who gave me any kind of feedback).

 Totalizing 52 published articles, written in 2 languages, I published more than the double comparing to 2014.
 Looking at this stats is quite rewarding, realizing that goals were overachieved.
-Regarding views, I had a non-defined goal of having more views per month than last December, which was achieved as well!
-In another words, an excelente year 🙂
+Regarding views in 2015, I had a non-defined goal of having more views per month than last December, which was achieved as well!
+In another words, 2015 was an excelente year.

 Social Networks’ stats in 2015